willingc/willing-consulting-2022/pysplashlive.md

 *If you leave the browser, you will lose your work.
 Save your work to a downloadable file if you want to keep it.*

+## New to Notebooks?
+Try this out.

+After the PySplashLive loads, double click on the notebook icon named `meet_swirl.ipynb`.
+It should launch and introduce you to Swirl.

 ::: {#fig-py}

 <iframe width="1000" height="1000" src="https://willingc.github.io/pysplashlive"></iframe>